valerian736/valerian736.github.io/_projects/Draupnir/index.md

 ---
 layout: post
-title: Super Heavy Booster Catch (Demo Only)
-description:  (I have never been employed by / affiliated with SpaceX.
-This is for demo use only)
-    Developing the Super Heavy booster catch project involves designing a robust launch tower with "chopstick" arms, advanced control systems for precise booster alignment, and integrating sophisticated software for real-time trajectory adjustments and structural engineering to handle immense forces.
+title: Draupnir
+description:  IOT device based on esp32 with a screen and a navigation switch.
+This is intended to be used with a modified marauder firmware.
+This device also has an SD card slot for starage and connections for a GPS module.
+The device's small size is perfect for potable IOT use cases.

 skills:
-  - Structural analysis
+  - IOT
-  - Aerodynamic design
+  - PCB design
-  - Propulsion system integration
-  - Control Algorithem
-  - Welding
+  - Circuit design
-  - Metal forming
+  - ESP32 microcontroller
-  - Thermal simulation
+  - Soldering

 main-image: /project2.jpg
 ---